Vamsi1223/ASL-Deep-Learning/README.md

 ![image](https://user-images.githubusercontent.com/90703475/229161538-55a86f9b-ac9f-4f1b-b6e4-76351698cd34.png)

-The above picture gives the information about American sign language Signs.
+The above picture gives the information about American Sign Language.
 ASL is a complete and organized visual language that is expressed by employing both manual and nonmanual features.